How To Use The Resource Library

 After clicking the Contribute button the following submission form will be shown:

-- If at any given time you want to abort adding to the Resource Library you can click on the Back to Library button to go back to the list of existing resources in the library.
+- If at any given time you want to abort adding to the Resource Library you can click on the X icon to go back to the list of existing resources in the library.

 - First you can choose if you are adding a Cosmic Frog Database or a Python Module to the Resource Library from the drop-down.
 In this example we are adding a Cosmic Frog Database; the next section describes how Python Modules can be added.

-- The Select the Database to Contribute drop-down will automatically be populated with all Cosmic Frog databases from your My Files section.
+- The list found here will automatically be populated with all Cosmic Frog databases from your account.
 Choose the one you want to contribute to the library.

 - Next, select if you are submitting a new resource or are replacing an existing one.